 Ready for the ride?

-Keyword optimization remains a fundamental pillar of real estate SEO.
+Keyword research remains a fundamental pillar of real estate SEO strategies.
 You just can't adopt a scattergun approach of spraying random content about your website and expect it to pull in the targeted traffic you need/want to rank for.

 Due diligence is needed to discover key terms your potential customers are including in their search queries.
-Specifically, you should aim to uncover less competitive keywords that the bulk of your rivals aren't fighting tooth and nail to rank for.
+Specifically, you should aim to uncover less competitive relevant keyword phrases that the bulk of your rivals aren't fighting tooth and nail to rank for.
 This is almost free traffic if you optimize you rank your content for these strategic terms correctly.

 In the case of Google Ads, you can pick out powerful key terms that have been pulling in your targeted audience.
 Admittedly, the data on these terms is not very specific, especially if you are not paying for Google Ads.

 Unfortunately, the formidability of real estate SEO (in terms of the weight of results it accrues) is no longer a secret.
-Many of your rivals are already investing heftily in real estate SEO, hunting gluttonously for real estate SEO tips that will give them an edge.
+Many of your rivals are already investing heavily in real estate SEO, hunting gluttonously for tips that will give them an edge.

 Therefore, it is expected that ready terms like "buy house" have overwhelming competition.
 Those broad and shorter phrases – most times, using one or two terms – are called head keywords.
 And we'd advise you to think again if you're new to SEO and you want to rank for them.

 Prioritize On-Page Optimization